 During the 1960s, for example, a youth-oriented counterculture rejected mainstream culture as too competitive, self-centered, and materialistic.
-Instead, hippies and other counterculturalists favored a collective and cooperative lifestyle in which "being" was more important than "doing" and the capacity for personal growth-or "expanded consciousness"-was prized over material possessions like fancy homes and cars.
-Such differences led some people to "drop out" of the larger society and join countercultural communities.
+Instead, hippies and other counterculturalists favored a collective and cooperative lifestyle in which "being" was more important than "doing" and the capacity for personal growth-or "expanded consciousness"-was prized more highly than material possessions like fancy homes and cars.
+Such differences led some people to "drop out" of the larger society.

-Countercultures are still flourishing.
+Countercultures continue to flourish.
 At the extreme, small militaristic communities (made up of people born and bred in this country) or bands of religious militants (from other countries) exist in the United States, some of them engaging in violence intended to threaten our way of life.